Skip to main content

 California Small Estate Affidavit

 Not all California estates need to go through formal probate.
-Estates with a gross value under $208,850 in personal property (as of 2024, adjusted periodically for inflation) can be transferred using a small estate affidavit under California Probate Code §§ 13100–13116.
-This simplified procedure allows heirs to collect assets without court involvement, typically within 40 days of the decedent’s death.
-Real property valued at $208,850 or less can also be transferred through a separate simplified petition.
-If the estate exceeds these thresholds, full probate is required, and that’s when a probate advance becomes valuable.
+Estates with personal property under $208,850 (effective April 1, 2025, per Probate Code §§ 13100–13101) can be transferred using a small estate affidavit without court involvement, typically within 40 days.
+For real property, AB 2016 raised the threshold to $750,000 for a decedent’s primary residence (Probate Code §§ 13151–13154), effective April 1, 2025.
+These thresholds are adjusted every 3 years under Probate Code § 890.
+If the estate exceeds these limits, full probate is required, and that’s when a probate advance becomes valuable.

 Community Property in California